- Search The Registry

 For the next 15 years, the club's survival recipe was built upon terrific double and triple shows, beginning at 9 p.m. and sometimes lasting 'til sunrise.
 In addition to Bird, Count Basie and his big band made Birdland their New York headquarters, eventually recording George Shearing's "Lullaby of Birdland" live at the club.
-John Coltrane's classic quartet regularly appeared there in the early 1960s, and Symphony Sid Torin made a name for himself broadcasting live from the club to radio listeners up and down the east coast.
+John Coltrane's classic quartet regularly appeared in the early 1960s, and Symphony Sid Torin made a name for himself, broadcasting live from the club to radio listeners up and down the east coast.
 In its first five years, almost 1.5 million people paid the $1.50 admission to the cabaret section, the listening bullpen, to hear fabulous music and experience a one-of-a-kind atmosphere.
 Birdland's booking history reads like a who's who of jazz: Parker, Gillespie, Thelonious Monk, Miles Davis, Coltrane, Bud Powell, Stan Getz, Lester Young, Erroll Garner, and many, many others.

-In 1986, Birdland awoke in uptown at 2745 Broadway, on the corner of 105th Street.
-This uptown Birdland was triangular, with a stage was in the narrow center; as the triangle widened, was a bar with small tables.
+In 1986, Birdland awoke uptown at 2745 Broadway, on the corner of 105th Street.
+This uptown Birdland was triangular, with a stage in the narrow center; as the triangle widened, was a bar with small tables.
 No musician would deny the unique acoustics this setup produced.

 In 10 years, more than 2,000 artists performed at the club.
 Now, in the 21st century, the Birdland banner resides in midtown.
 This Birdland offers top-flight jazz in a world-class setting, good sightlines and acoustics, an elbow room, and a menu seasoned with award-winning Southern Cuisine.